 Product management: A primer

 Better News,“Product” as a discipline is relatively new in news enterprises, particularly legacy operations.
-And the role of product can mean lots of things to lots of people (in some organizations, for example, product staff serve as a liaison between technology and business and the people who fill these roles often come from engineering or coding backgrounds).
-In this context, however, we’re defining “product” as the responsibility for balancing diverse (and in some cases competing) interests across the enterprise.
-This is “mini-publisher” discipline (described here), as one of the seven essential “table stakes” for publishers.
+And the role of product can mean lots of things to lots of people.
+(In some organizations, for example, product staff serve as liaisons between technology and business, and the people who fill these roles often come from engineering or coding backgrounds.)

 For simplicity, we’re using “product management,” “product development” and “product ownership” interchangeably.
 Of course, these roles/titles can be interpreted differently.
 So what are the essential roles of product in a news organization and why is it important?

-- Product management can be broad (e.g. owning all aspects of a sub-brand, like a food vertical) or narrow (e.g. building, maintaining and improving a specific digital “thing” like an email newsletter.)
+- Product management can be broad (e.g. owning all aspects of a sub-brand, like a food vertical) or narrow (e.g. building, maintaining and improving a specific digital “thing,” like an email newsletter).

-- Product management facilitates connections among once distinct areas of the enterprise (e.g. balancing the needs of digital subscriptions and digital advertising)
+- Product management facilitates connections among once distinct areas of the enterprise (e.g. balancing the needs of digital subscriptions and digital advertising).

-- Product management sets priorities, establishes goals, owns metrics of success (KPIs or “key performance indicators”) and has P&L (“profit and loss” or financial performance) responsibility
+- Product management sets priorities, establishes goals, owns metrics of success (KPIs or “key performance indicators”) and has P&L (“profit and loss” or financial performance) responsibility.

-- Product management takes the tools of project management, which is solely focused on efficient execution, and adds evaluation and strategy decision-making.
+- Product management takes the tools of project management, which is solely focused on efficient execution, and adds evaluation and strategic decision-making.
 The two roles can fall to the same person, but should be understood as distinct.
 The value of product management is that it can help teams toward goals, rather than running 100 miles in the wrong direction.

 - People in product roles have to be able to take tactical and strategic views of the work (the view from the balcony and the view from the dance floor), with special attention to putting their teammates in a position to succeed, which requires humility and excellent communication skills.